shopware/developer-portal/DOCS.md

 The tool will ask you to configure your _root_ projects directory and `developer-portal` repository on-the-fly when it needs to reference the correct dir.

-For ease of use, CLI will create a `.docs-cli` directory in your root/projects dir and save some configuration (env vars for Figma, GitLab credentials, ...):
+CLI will create a `.docs-cli` directory in your root/projects dir and save some configuration (directory configuration, env vars for Figma, GitLab credentials, ...):

 - `/www/.docs-cli` if you have your projects located in `/www/$project`
 - `/home/user/projects/.docs-cli` if you have your projects located in `/home/user/projects/$project`